 One thing that sets Surfside apart is its commitment to the quality of life of its residents.
 Old and new houses are mixed together in harmony, while maintaining a relaxing and charming beach town neighborhood setting.

 Sustainability and green initiatives are a large focus in Surfside.
 Town efforts include banning plastic straws and Styrofoam; establishing incentives to promote the use of solar photovoltaic systems for Surfside residents and businesses; implementing the use of solar-powered garbage compaction containers and instituting requirements for environmentally-preferable building practices.
 Surfside also is a founding community of the Clean Energy Coastal Corridor under the Property Accessed Clean Energy (PACE) Program and a member of the Compact of Mayors.
-Additionally, through the leadership of Mayor Dietch, Surfside has joined hundreds of mayors by signing letters opposing the repeal of the federal Clean Power Plan.
+Additionally, through the leadership of former Mayor Dietch, Surfside has joined hundreds of mayors by signing letters opposing the repeal of the federal Clean Power Plan.

 The efficiency and effectiveness of Surfside's services are unparalleled.
 Garbage and trash is collected from all residences five days a week, while commercial buildings and businesses coordinate the number of trash pick-ups directly through the Town of Surfside.
 Emergency police response time is approximately one minute.
 Entertainment and recreation programs are offered throughout the year.
 This has produced pride in the community's record of positive results and achievement in the public interest.